Jma353/gdax-tt/docs/pages/gtt_tutorials/gtt_tutorials_arbitrage1.md

 This can all be a little hairy to begin with, so to keep things simple, we've wrapped up the most common configuration options and provided the `SimpleFXServiceFactory` method that merely accepts a provider (and a logger) and returns a working `FXService`.
- This service uses a single provider (for now, either 'yahoo' or 'openexchangerates' are accepted) and a `SimpleRateCalculator` that simply returns the latest spot price for the exchange rate; and is updated every ten minutes.
+ This service uses a single provider (for now, either 'exchangeratesapi' or 'openexchangerates' are accepted) and a `SimpleRateCalculator` that simply returns the latest spot price for the exchange rate; and is updated every ten minutes.

-    const fxService = SimpleFXServiceFactory('yahoo', logger);
+    const fxService = SimpleFXServiceFactory('exchangeratesapi', logger);

 {% include warning.html content="This simple service is fine for demonstrations, but for production services, or if you're working with real money, you should consider a more robust FXService.
 If an API malfunction suddenly returns zero or Infinity as a price, the Simple service can lead to ruinous problems." %}